 Identifiers are constructed according to certain fixed rules.
 It is useful to distinguish between SQL identifiers, which are local to SQL statements, and host identifiers, which relate to the host programming language.

-Rules for constructing the latter may vary between host languages.
+Rules for constructing host identifiers may vary between host languages.

 SQL identifiers consist of a sequence of one or more characters.
 The maximum length of an SQL identifier is 128 characters.

 SQL identifiers (except for delimited identifiers) must begin with a letter or one of the special characters $ or #, and may only contain letters, digits and the special characters: $, # and _.